sparkflows/sparkflows-docs/docs/rest-api-curl/index.rst

 Below are examples using CURL.
 The first step is to log in with your username and password and acquire the session id.

-.. list-table:: Below are the Relevant Examples
+.. list-table:: Below are the Tutorial Examples URL
    :widths: 10 40
    :header-rows: 1

-   * - Title
-     - URL

    * - CURL Tutorial
      - https://curl.haxx.se/docs/manual.html